Qlik-PE/DbLoadgen/README.md

 * Controlling a workload directly from the command line
 * Starting and controlling a workload using an HTML- and JavaScript-based GUI.
-* Controlling a workload using REST API calls (still to be developed).

 This image represents a high-level view of the object model for the workload manager.